ebarped/sego/README.md

 - expose search mehtod as API
 - UI in svelte
 - enable debug logs
-- almacenar el calculo de todos los TF en disco en json, para poder inicializar sin tener que reindexar de nuevo
-    - cambiar la representacion en disco de json a protobuf/flatbuffers
+- probar el cambio de representacion en disco de json a protobuf/flatbuffers

 ## Indexed files
 We will index the linux kernel documentation.
 We have obtained this docs from the linux repo: